Your Swansea HR system handles salaried staff fine and falls apart the week the tourism season doubles your headcount

 Exactly what you get

 HR software built for the Swansea workforce that off-the-shelf tools abandon: seasonal, grant-funded, bilingual.
 Concretely: bulk seasonal onboarding and tide-aware rostering, hour attribution mapping staff time to grants for funder reporting, bilingual Welsh and English records and self-service, UK employment-law leave and working-time tracking, and integration with payroll, accounting software, and your ERP.
 You own the code.
-The funded-hour data flows naturally into the grant tracking in your ERP and the cost picture in your business intelligence dashboards.
+The funded-hour data flows naturally into the grant tracking in your ERP and the cost picture in your business intelligence (BI) dashboards.

 How to choose a developer in Swansea